 If digging isn’t an option, look into goats or mechanical mowing.
 Both work by removing the leaves so the plant can't turn sunlight into food.
 The plant eventually starves.
 Both goats and mowers must be brought back often, however, and both have the same drawback: They destroy everything else in their path.

 Another problem with goats is that they will eat only around the edges of a patch.
-"A lot of people find inventive ways to get goats to the center of the patch, such as mowing pathways or placing boards that goats can walk on or smashing down canes so the entire patch can be grazed," Hulting said.
+"A lot of people find inventive ways to get goats to the center of the patch, such as mowing pathways or placing boards that goats can walk on or smashing down canes so the entire patch can be grazed," Edmunds said.

 Effective herbicides are available and used to control blackberry throughout the year.
 Each has different use rates and application restrictions depending on the intended use area; always refer to the product label for specific instructions for use on blackberry.
-Specific herbicide use instructions for blackberry are summarized in the Control of Problem Weeds Chapter of the online version of the Pacific Northwest Weed Management handbook.
+If you are managing blackberries on a residential property then check OSU's Solve Pest Problems website for advice.
+Specific herbicide use instructions for commercial pesticide applicators are summarized in the Control of Problem Weeds Chapter of the online version of the "Pacific Northwest Weed Management handbook."

 Don't walk away after treatment